UFI UUB BioLogs

 - UUB/6-EAPD for elephant seals: Research personnel at Woods Hole Oceanographic Institution asked UFI to propose a sophisticated logger to measure ECG, two-axis acceleration, sea-water pressure and oxygen saturation.
 In a first phase, the logger will be deployed to study the diving response of elephant seals; the recorder later may be deployed on even larger marine mammals.

-This data logger is the UUB/4-EIAP model, configured here to measure ECG and IBI (interbeat interval), 3-axis acceleration and seawater pressure up to 2000 feet (600m) below sea level.
-The pressure transducer screws into the black housing end cap shown at left; the ECG electrode cable attaches to the underwater connector on the end cap at right.
+This data logger is the UUB/4-EIAP model, configured to measure ECG and IBI (interbeat interval), 3-axis acceleration and seawater pressure up to 1000 meters below sea level.

 - ECG full-scale voltage at input: +/- 2.5 millivolts